 According to Government Executive, Caitlin Thompson, who worked for the Veterans’ Affairs Department, which runs hotlines for people in crisis, said, “No, it’s not the thing to say to someone in crisis who might be suicidal.
 It’s not the normal thing to say, it’s not the thing to say to someone who might be suicidal.”

-In addition to training phone answerers to properly refer potential problem cases, a major step in the right direction, advocates for maintaining good Social Security benefits say, the Trump administration and the Social Security Administration should beef up the number of workers, not cut the number, processing benefits and that the Administration should stop its attacks on benefits people have earned from a lifetime of working.
+In addition to training phone answerers to properly refer potential problem cases, a major step in the right direction, advocates for maintaining good Social Security benefits say, would be beefing up, not cutting, the number of workers processing benefits and stopping attacks on the benefits people have earned from a lifetime of working.

 The 988 Suicide and Crisis Lifeline is a hotline for individuals in crisis or for those looking to help someone else.
 To speak with a trained listener, call or text 988.
 Visit 988lifeline.org for crisis chat services or for more information.